 If you are making yourself a handbag, why not make it reversible?
 Reversible means something that can be turned the other way round and still look as good or better than the other side and function the same way.
 This is such a bag – you can turn the bag inside out to match your outfit or as you fancy.

 For me, the scenario is like – when you get ink marks and other inevitable stains inside, you turn the bag inside out for a completely new bag.
-This is my reality spewing brain speaking, so don’t mind it.
-You go with fancy.
+So for the effort of one DIY handbag, you get two.
+Win-Win

 Fabric for the hand bag

 You can use Vinyl or pleather or any hard-wearing tightly woven fabric or heavily interfaced prettily printed cotton.
 I would interface the fabric (outer fabric and the lining) for a nice looking bag.(In my opinion a fabric bag is as good as its interfacing and the pretty bag-hardware you add to it).

 You need to cut the below pattern twice from two types of fabric – 2 for the inside and 2 for the outside.

 One set of fabric (of the inner and outer fabric) has to be cut the normal way.
 Marking right on top of the face of the fabric- cut one inside and one outside fabric this way.